ll7/paf22/doc/03_research/08_use_cases.md

 3. If possible, change lane
 4. Decelerate or brake to avoid collision with obstacle
 5. If a sufficient gap in the traffic opens, change lane
-6. After obstacle remerge former lane
+6. After obstacle re-merge former lane

 ### Pre-condition(Event)